 Taberu Niboshi: Japanese Dried Anchovy Snack

-Actually, in Japan, Niboshi is also available in a snack form and the Niboshi snack is called “Taberu Niboshi (食べるにぼし)”, literally “Niboshi meant for eating”.
+Actually, Niboshi is also available in the snack form, and the snack is called “Taberu Niboshi (食べるにぼし)”, literally “Niboshi meant for eating”.

 Ingredients and Nutrition Facts

-The dried anchovy is a good source of calcium, DHA, and EPA, which contribute to the healthy growth of kids.
+The dried anchovy is a good source of calcium, DHA, and EPA, which contributes to the healthy growth of kids.

-By the way, the Japanese dried anchovy Niboshi snack has 33 kcal per 10 grams and contains 0.4 g salt equivalents, 250 mg calcium, 130 mg DHA, and 42 mg EPA.
+Specifically, the snack has 33 kcal per 10 grams and contains 0.4 g salt equivalents, 250 mg calcium, 130 mg DHA, and 42 mg EPA.